kermitt2/biblio-glutton/Readme.md

     - `GET host:port/service/lookup?doi=DOI&atitle=ARTICLE_TITLE&firstAuthor=FIRST_AUTHOR_SURNAME`

-biblio-glutton will make the best use of all the parameters sent to retrieve in the fastest way a record and apply matching threashold to avoid false positive.
+biblio-glutton will make the best use of all the parameters sent to retrieve in the fastest way a record and apply matching threshold to avoid false positive.
 It is advised to send __as much metadata as possible__ to try to optimize the DOI matching in term of speed and accuracy, and when possible a full raw bibliographical string.

 The more metadata are available in the query, the better.
-The original raw bibliographical string is also be exploited when availableto control the bibliographical record matching.
+The original raw bibliographical string is also be exploited when available to control the bibliographical record matching.

 For convenience, in case you are only interested by the Open Access URL for a bibliographical object, the open Access resolver API returns the OA PDF link (URL) only via an identifier: